 Wheelchair competitors and Handbikers

-Regardless of the type of disablement, the participation is only possible when the participant is able to finish the race oneneself.
+Regardless of the type of disablement, only those participants are eligible to start who can finish the race on their own.

 Auxiliary drives of any kind are not allowed